 First, action can be iptables for a single port, or iptables-multiport for more than one, but we are using iptables-allports, as we want to block everything.
+These actions are listed in /etc/fail2ban/actions.d/

 Second, logpath, should point to your ssh log.
 In devuan ascii / debian stretch (9) it should be /var/log/auth.log.
 Other distributions may vary.
 The format of the ssh log can vary as well.
 In this guide, it's assumed to be auth.log.
+Gentoo users see below to enable auth.log in syslog-ng.

 Third, be careful of different ssh ports.
 I routinely change ssh ports to be a non standard port, which although it's somewhat pointless, it still seems to block random ssh port scans for port 22.
 If you use a different port, you must specify it in iptables-multiport above.
 A potential trap is to use a nonstandard port, then wonder why fail2ban blocks port 22, but your ssh is on port 123 or something.
-An agressive adn easier approach is to just block everything.
+An agressive and easier approach is to just block everything.

-Fourth, the default action in iptables-common 2 is to REJECT packets.
+Fourth, the default action in iptables-common is to REJECT packets.
 However, I have changed it to DROP (blocktype=DROP).
-For those not familiar with the difference between REJECT and DROP, from my understanding, it boils down to that REJECT will alert the outside host that the post is unreachable, while drop simply drops the connection, leaving the other host to figure it out on their own.
+For those unfamiliar with the difference between REJECT and DROP, from my understanding, it is that REJECT will alert the outside host that the post is unreachable, while DROP simply goes silent, leaving the other host to figure it out on their own.